Bayesian Time-Varying Tensor Vector Autoregressive Models for Dynamic Effective Connectivity: Time-Varying Tensor VAR model for Effective Connectivity

+As the binary latent indicator $\gamma_{h,t}$ may be zero for some $t$, the decomposition \eqref{eq:rank-varying-PARAFAC} effectively defines a \emph{time-varying PARAFAC decomposition}, with an \emph{effective} rank that \emph{changes dynamically} over time and is always less than or equal to $H$.
+Thus, at each time point, the time-varying tensor VAR coefficients are still represented as a combination of active subsets from the PARAFAC decomposition.

-Despite the reduced dimensionality, expression \eqref{eq:VAR-reduction} remains highly parameterized.
-Hence, we further propose to stack each set of matrices $ $ into a three-way tensor $\mathcal{A}_h^\ast$ of size $N\times N\times P$ and then apply a PARAFAC decomposition to achieve an increased reduction in the number of estimands.
-Along with the Tucker decomposition, the PARAFAC decomposition is often employed for tensor dimension reduction due to its straightforward interpretation and implementation. \citet{hoff2015multilinear} has proposed the use of a Tucker product for dimension reduction in a general multi-linear tensor regression framework for the analysis of longitudinal relational data.
-Tensors have been used before also in the neuroimaging literature for detecting activations via tensor regression approaches \citep{zhou2013tensor, guhaniyogi2017bayesian}, but -- to our knowledge -- their use for studying effective connectivity within VAR models has not been yet explored. { } In general, a $q_1\times q_2\times \dots \times q_M$ tensor $\mathcal{A}$ is said to admit a rank-$R$ PARAFAC decomposition if $R$ is the smallest integer such that $\mathcal{A}$ can be written as
+The PARAFAC decomposition, along with the Tucker decomposition, is often employed for tensor dimension reduction due to its straightforward interpretation and implementation.
+Tensors have been utilized in the neuroimaging literature for detecting activations via tensor regression approaches \citep{zhou2013tensor, guhaniyogi2017bayesian}.
+However, to the best of our knowledge, their use for studying dynamic effective connectivity within VAR models has not yet been explored.
+For a brief introduction to the PARAFAC decomposition, we refer to Section S1 of the Supplementary Material \citep{zhang2024}.